Carinsurance.com Insights

 State minimum car insurance in Virginia

-Virginia’s car insurance laws require a minimum coverage of $30,000 in bodily injury liability per person, $60,000 in bodily injury liability per accident and $20,000 in property damage liability.
+Virginia laws mandate that all drivers carry insurance with minimum liability limits of $30,000 for bodily injury liability per person, $60,000 for bodily injury liability per accident and $20,000 for property damage liability.

 In Virginia, you can get state minimum car insurance for $428 per year.
 However, this minimum coverage doesn’t offer enough protection.
 Drivers can add other types of insurance, such as comprehensive and collision, increase their liability limits and buy personal injury coverage for added protection.

-Drivers in Virginia must purchase the minimum required car insurance to operate their vehicles on the road.
+Drivers in Virginia must be aware of the minimum insurance coverage requirements to stay compliant.

 Liability-only car insurance in Virginia